o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation/procedures/gradient-random.md

 ---
-description: ' Link gradient entities to vegetation entities to create random distribution in Open 3D Engine dynamic vegetation. '
+linkTitle: Using Gradients
 title: Using Gradients to Create Random Distribution
+description: Link gradient entities to vegetation entities to create random distribution in Open 3D Engine dynamic vegetation.
+weight: 600
+toc: true
 ---

 You can use gradients in different areas of O3DE, such as with audio and AI.
 Gradients are particularly helpful in dynamic vegetation, where they create a realistically random look in the distribution of your vegetation.